-Megan’s desire and passion for the mental health field started with wanting to answer the question, “why do people do the things they do”.
+Megan’s (she/her) desire and passion for the mental health field started with wanting to answer the question, “why do people do the things they do”.

-Megan holds a MA in Counseling and Psychological Services from Saint Mary’s University.
+Megan holds an MA in Counseling and Psychological Services from Saint Mary’s University.
 In addition, she completed a BA in Psychology from Argosy University in 2011, as well as an Associates of Arts in Psychology and Associates of Science in Elementary Education.

 Megan’s primary clinical experience includes working with children, adolescents, and families in day-treatment and working with individuals or in group therapy settings.